Samielakkad/Samielakkad/README.md

 ## Background

-- MSc in Artificial Intelligence at Tsinghua SIGS
+- MSc in Artificial Intelligence at Tsinghua University
 - Computer science and AI training at Northwestern Polytechnical University
 - Mostly working in Python, TypeScript, PyTorch, React, and evaluation tooling
 - Working across Morocco and China, with a particular interest in low-resource language technology